-In 2004, Robin Alexander published his seminal work Towards Dialogic Teaching: Rethinking Classroom Talk (Alexander , 2017).
+In 2004, Robin Alexander published his seminal work Towards Dialogic Teaching: Rethinking Classroom Talk (Alexander, 2017, 2020).
 Now in its fifth edition, this excellent pocket-sized book is a must read for educators, across all phases, interested in developing a more dialogic approach to their classroom practice.
 Dialogic teaching utilises the power of classroom talk to challenge and stretch students’ thinking and, in the process, aid their cognitive, social and linguistic development.
-Alexander (Alexander , 2017) provides a number of justifications for using classroom talk, from the communicative to the cultural, and the political to the pedagogical.
+Alexander (Alexander, 2017, 2020) provides a number of justifications for using classroom talk, from the communicative to the cultural, and the political to the pedagogical.
 Ultimately, it is argued that dialogue should be viewed as the true foundation of teaching and learning.
 In the UK, however, dialogue is still not afforded the same status as it is in other European countries where oracy is valued as highly as reading and writing.

 Creating a truly dialogic classroom requires careful planning, mutually respectful relationships and skilful facilitation.
 That said, it should not be thought of as a single teaching method but rather as a wide range of strategies and techniques which recognises and respects the complexities and uniqueness of different classroom contexts.
-This short article will outline the main principles of Alexander’s (Alexander , 2017) dialogic teaching and why dialogue is so important for teachers and students alike.
+This short article will outline the main principles of Alexander’s (Alexander, 2020) dialogic teaching and why dialogue is so important for teachers and students alike.

 Main principles of dialogic teaching

-Alexander (Alexander , 2017) categorises classroom talk into five main types; rote, recitation, instruction, discussion and dialogue.
+Alexander’s dialogic teaching framework includes six repertoires, one of which is ‘teaching talk’, which includes five main types of classroom talk; rote, recitation, instruction, discussion and dialogue (see Alexander, 2018, pp. 7–10).
 While he recognises that they all have a place in the classroom, dialogue not only has greater cognitive potential for students but also demands more of a teacher’s subject knowledge and pedagogical skill, especially through the use of scaffolding and effective questioning.
 Dialogue moves beyond other forms of classroom talk such as rote and recitation and assumes a more conversational manner.
-This is achieved by adhering to a number of key principles (Alexander , 2017) pp. 27-28.
+This is achieved by adhering to a number of key principles (Alexander, 2017, pp. 27-28).
 Indeed, dialogic teaching is:

 Participants listen carefully to each other and react by sharing and challenging ideas and providing different viewpoints.
 As such, dialogic teaching takes on a conversational structure where discussion and argumentation are used to probe and challenge.
 Answers must be justified, followed up and built upon as part of the reciprocal process.